-In most cases, bursitis is caused by repetitive, minor impact on the area, or from a sudden injury.
-Age can also plays a role, because as our tendons age they become less elastic and are more prone to injury.
+In most cases, bursitis is caused by repetitive, minor impact on an area, or from a sudden injury.
+Age can also play a role, because as our tendons age they become less elastic and are more prone to injury.

 Parts of the Body Affected by Bursitis